Candidussp/WARNATION2/README.md

 # ⚔️ Warnation

 **Warnation** is a multiplayer war strategy textbased game for browsers,  built with **Node.js, Express, and MySQL**.
-Players can battle, build fleets, earn resources, and level up in a persistent online world.
+Players can battle, build fleets, earn rewards(cash, gold, exp), and level up in a persistent online world.

 ---